 Growth Rate Estimate Source

-The second stage is also known as Terminal Value, this is the business's cash flow after the first stage.
+After calculating the present value of future cash flows in the intial 10-year period, we need to calculate the Terminal Value, which accounts for all future cash flows beyond the first stage.
 For a number of reasons a very conservative growth rate is used that cannot exceed that of a country's GDP growth.
-In this case we have used the 5-year average of the 10-year government bond yield (1.0%) to estimate future growth.
-In the same way as with the 10-year 'growth' period, we discount future cash flows to today's value, using a cost of equity of 8.5%.
+In this case we have used the 10-year government bond rate (1.2%) to estimate future growth.
+In the same way as with the 10-year 'growth' period, we discount future cash flows to today's value, using a cost of equity of 9.3%.

 We would point out that the most important inputs to a discounted cash flow are the discount rate and of course the actual cash flows.
-Part of investing is coming up with your own evaluation of a company's future performance, so try the calculation yourself and check your own assumptions.
+You don't have to agree with these inputs, I recommend redoing the calculations yourself and playing with them.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at Polypipe Group as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 8.5%, which is based on a levered beta of 1.256.
+In this calculation we've used 9.3%, which is based on a levered beta of 1.221.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

-Valuation is only one side of the coin in terms of building your investment thesis, and it is only one of many factors that you need to assess for a company.
+Whilst important, DCF calculation shouldn’t be the only metric you look at when researching a company.
 The DCF model is not a perfect stock valuation tool.
-Preferably you'd apply different cases and assumptions and see how they would impact the company's valuation.
+Rather it should be seen as a guide to "what assumptions need to be true for this stock to be under/overvalued?"
 If a company grows at a different rate, or if its cost of equity or risk free rate changes sharply, the output can look very different.
-What is the reason for the share price exceeding the intrinsic value?
-For Polypipe Group, there are three additional aspects you should explore:
+What is the reason for the share price to differ from the intrinsic value?
+For Polypipe Group, There are three fundamental factors you should look at:

 Future Earnings: How does PLP's growth rate compare to its peers and the wider market?
 Dig deeper into the analyst consensus number for the upcoming years by interacting with our free analyst growth expectation chart.